brianvanburken/brianvanburken.github.io/_posts/2021-10-25-detecting-output-listeners-in-angular.md

 }
 ```

-Now that we have our flag, we can finish up our component and swap our static
+Now that we have our flag, we can finish up our component and swap our static message with the interactive one.
-message with another one to show that we are interactive.
+Below we have a fully functional component that changes text based on listeners.

 ```typescript
 import { Component, EventEmitter, OnInit, Output } from "@angular/core";